wp-plugins/goodbye-captcha/readme.txt

 = Are there any php extensions that need to be activated so this plugin could work? = No. The plugin runs 100% without activating any additional php extensions.

-= Is there any possibility to have a conflict between this plugin and all the other installed plugins? = No. The plugin is written using WordPress coding stiles recommendations when it comes to naming classes, files and so on.
-This plugin does not use php Session, so no conflict can occur when it comes to saving objects.

 = Does GoodBye Captcha help me to block ip of the spammers? = Yes.
 Starting with GoodBye Captcha version 1.1.0, this feature is available.